-While it's very common for a single individual to perform both roles, especially in smaller organizations with limited budgets, most experts will agree that the best case scenario is a project with an effective project manager and an effective business analyst.
-Assuming the rest of the project team is capable, the project will strike the perfect balance between thorough requirements gathering and project progress.
+While it’s very common for a single individual to perform both roles, especially in smaller organizations with limited budgets, most experts will agree that the best case scenario is a project with an effective project manager and an effective business analyst.
+Assuming the rest of the project team is capable, the project will strike the perfect balance between thorough to requirements gathering and project progress.

 When a project manager and a business analyst are both present on a project team, the project manager can focus their efforts on project schedule, cost, and `